jhnbyrn/951-KLR-PAGES/dme_post_ignition_overview.md

 Each flag sets a particular update frequency and step size.
 The update frequency is the number of spark events to count before allowing the timing to change (counted via 34h).
 The step size is just how much the timing can change at once (measured as usual in flywheel half-teeth of 1.36 degrees).

 For example, if 22h.6 is set, then timing is updated after every spark, by up to 1 half tooth.
 If 22h.6 is clear but 22h.5 is set, then the update frequency is still every time, but the change can be up to 2 teeth.
 This step size is an upper limit - the actual target value might be only one tooth away from the current value.
-So the adjustment made will be the step size or the difference, whichever is smaller.
+So the actual adjustment made will be the step size or the difference, whichever is smaller.

 Clearly, 22h.4 is by far the fastest regime, with with a maximum step size of 8 teeth (~10 degrees) after every spark (twice per rev).
 This can only happen if 22h.4 is set but 22h.5 and 22h.6 are both clear.